 - Scandium plays an important role in enhancing the performance and efficiency of Solid Oxide Fuel Cells, which are devices that convert chemical energy into electrical energy.

-- The scandium market in 2022 was approximately 20 to 30 tonnes in demand and was largely met by supply.
+- The scandium market in 2023 was approximately 80 tonnes with supply at around 70 tonnes in demand largely meeting supply.

 - However, even minor increases in annual global aluminum production (which Scandium is alloyed with) would result in an annual global scandium demand of 345 tonnes, which is 11x the 2022 demand.